 One Family undertakes research in a number of key areas.
-You can read and/or download recent research documents in PDF format below.
+Please see here for the most recent research documents, in PDF format.

-Research on Child Contact Centres in Ireland 2009
+One Family Research on Child Contact Centres in Ireland

 Lone Parents and Employment: What Are The Real Issues?